jeprinz/pantograph/README.md

 ![image](assets/map-4.png)

-Note that type error boundaries are just another part of the context, so, for instance, you can delete it as a one-hole context such as in the following code example.
-Performing this edit will force Pantograph to update _the rest_ of the program to respect the inner type of the type error boundary.
+To some extent, type error boundaries are similar to the type errors placed by familiar type checker.
+But they are actually first-class terms in the program.
+Below, the user deletes the type error boundary with a selection, which tell's Pantograph to update the surrounding program to fit the type inside the error boundary.

 ![image](assets/map-5.png)

+In the paper, we describe the math behind this typed refactoring system.

 ## Development